 New tutors should also seek a recommendation from a professor in the primary area that they intend to tutor.
 A request may be sent to the professor as part of the Tutor Application

-The ATTIC has partnered with TutorLingo to provide on-demand tutor training video workshops.
+The Academic Resource Hub has partnered with TutorLingo to provide on-demand tutor training video workshops.
 To access the workshops, simply click the link, create a user profile, and begin viewing the resources.
 You will have the opportunity to receive compensation for any of the on-demand workshops that you complete.
 Simply save your certificate of completion and send to firstname.lastname@example.org.
 We will then review the amount of time that was spent completing the training and adjust your hours on your timesheet.

 If you are a new tutor to Lafayette and/or have never been paid by any other office on campus, you will need to do the following: